avanderw/high-society/src/tests/README.md

-# Testing High Society Multiplayer
+# Testing High Society

-This directory contains automated tests for the High Society card game, with a focus on multiplayer synchronization.
+This directory contains comprehensive automated tests for the High Society card game, covering all game mechanics and multiplayer synchronization.

 ## Running Tests